Waterstones: Ottakar's

 In September 2005, HMV Group began attempts to buy rival book chain Ottakar's.
 This alarmed publishers and authors, who hoped the Office of Fair Trading would refer the takeover bid to the Competition Commission.
 In March 2006, the Competition Commission cleared Waterstones for takeover of the Ottakar's, stating that the takeover would "not result in a substantial lessening of competition", and is "not likely to affect book prices, range of titles offered or quality of service".
 Through extensive research, they also found that "contrary to widespread perception, Waterstones, like Ottakar's, operates a book-buying system which mixes central and local input on stock selection."

 On 31 May 2006, Waterstones announced that it had successfully negotiated the takeover of Ottakar's.
 HMV chief executive Alan Giles said: "A combined Waterstones and Ottakar's business will create an exciting, quality bookseller, able to respond better to the increasingly competitive pressures of the retail market."
 Ottakar's chairman Philip Dunne said: "Over the last year the book market has undergone a significant change with new levels of competition from the supermarkets and online retailers impacting all specialist booksellers and in particular those with insufficient scale to compete on equal terms."

 Following the takeover, HMV announced that they would be rebranding every branch of Ottakar's as a Waterstones.
 In July 2006, a conversion programme was initiated and within four months, every Ottakar's shop had been relaunched as a Waterstones and had seen the loss of 100 jobs.

 Books Etc

 In August 2008, the now-defunct Borders chain agreed to sell eight Books Etc. shops to Waterstones for an undisclosed sum.
 The takeover, which represented 34000 ft2 of retail space and incurred no staff losses, increased Waterstones' presence within London to almost 50 shops, "crucially [in] areas that are not represented by Waterstones bookshops".
 The shops, in Fleet Street, London Wall, Holborn, Wandsworth, Uxbridge, Finchley Road and Canary Wharf, were rebranded and merged into the Waterstones chain by September 2008.

 Foyles

-In September 2018, Waterstones confirmed it would buy 115-year-old Foyles, with seven stores, while retaining the brand.
+In September 2018, Waterstones confirmed it would buy 115-year-old Foyles, with seven branches, while retaining the brand.
 James Daunt said the purchase would help "to protect and champion the pleasures of real bookshops in the face of Amazon's siren call".